christianalfoni/impact/docs/learn/reactive-components.md

 }
 ```

 The great thing about hooks is the fact that we can still embrace the components as a function.
-But that gain can bring with it so much pain as your state management becomes more than just syncing values with the user interface.
-Instead of hooks we are going to bring back an old React API with a new signature, `createComponent`.
+But that gain can bring with it so much pain as your state management becomes more than just syncing values with the user interface inside the same component.

+Instead of hooks we are going to take inspiration from [Vue]() and enable us to combine reactive state management with a reconciling user interface:

 ::: code-group